We believe that Calderstones School provides excellent pastoral care for all of its students.

 - 3 Learning Support Mentors

-Each pupil has a form tutor who will stay with them throughout Years 8-11 (Year 7 students are assigned a special transition form tutor for their time during their first year).
+Each pupil has a form tutor who will stay with them throughout Years 7-11.
 6th form students have a specialist 6th form tutor bespoke to their academic needs.
 All tutors act as the primary pastoral carers for our students as they meet with their students on a daily basis.

 Ofsted Quotes (November 2016)